REALLOCATION OF WEALTH INITIATIVE

 Are you a person of privilege?

 American institutions were, and continue to be, vehicles designed to ensure exclusive white prosperity.
-In addition to confronting systemic oppression through research and production, The Harriet Tubman Effect Institute seeks to create a culture in which white citizens are keenly aware of their roles and responsibilities in the ongoing journey towards reparations and re-allocation of wealth.
+In addition to confronting systemic oppression through research and production, The Harriet Tubman Effect Institute seeks to create a culture in which citizens with privilege are keenly aware of their roles and responsibilities in the ongoing journey towards reparations and re-allocation of wealth.
 What does this mean for you?

 Reallocate your wealth.

 If people of privilege are willing and ready to admit the truths of the institutions they benefit from and openly begin to offer/relinquish their wealth, decision making, policy design, chain of command thereby embracing decentralization of power, we can begin to offer American wealth directly to systemically-oppressed communitites.